Sven-Seyfert/autoit-webdriver-boilerplate/README.md

 #### *WebDriver actions function list*

 In file `src/common/webdriver-actions-handler.au3` you can find the following functions which should help you in terms of browser automation actions.
+These functions are used in the different branches and especially in the `_Steps()` function and their subfunctions (entry point of the browser automation).

 | Function                               | Purpose                                                                                           |
 | ---                                    | ---                                                                                               |